 IUPAP General Assembly, November 5-7, 2014 in Singapore

-The USLC/IUPAP would like to highlight the 2014 African School on Electronic Structure Methods and Applications (ASESMA 2014).
-ASESMA 2014 will be held June 9-21, 2014 at the African University of Science and Technology in Abuja, Nigeria.
+The USLC/IUPAP would like to highlight the upcoming African School on Electronic Structure Methods and Applications (ASESMA).
+This ASESMA has been rescheduled and moved to a new location.
+The school will now take place at the University of Witswatersrand in Johannesburg, South Africa from January 19-30, 2015.
 It will be the third school in an IUPAP-endorsed series that is planned biennially from 2010 to 2020.

 The Newly Reestablished IUPAP Energy Working Group